 All students in the research/writing (Project, Thesis, or Dissertation) phase of their degree program must be continuously enrolled (3 semesters per year) for the corresponding academic period(s) until all requirements for the degree are completed.
 During the research period, fees will accumulate for each semester, whether or not the student has registered and is actively involved in research, unless the student has been approved for a leave of absence.
-For further information, see the Financial Information section of the Bulletin regarding Maintaining Registration and Extended Registration.
+For further information, see Maintaining Registration for Research Students in the Financial Information section.

 A student in the research/writing phase needs to be registered until all the graduation requirements have been completed and the approval sheet for the research has been submitted to the Admissions and Records Office.
 Registration day constitutes the beginning of a semester and re-registration is required for projects, theses and dissertations if the final approval sheet is not submitted by that date.